Promoting Compliance Management

 Animal experiments must be conducted in an appropriate manner as prescribed by research ethics and with due consideration paid to the welfare of laboratory animals.

-Daiichi Sankyo has established in house regulation, “the Detailed Regulations on Animal Experimentation” based on Japanese laws and guidelines, including “the Act on Welfare and Management of Animals” and the fundamental guidelines issued by the Ministry of Health, Labour and Welfare and related activities.
-Acting in accordance with these rules, we practice the 3Rs of animal research.*2 All animal-use protocol must be reviwed by the Company’s Institutional Animal Care and Use Committee, and only the protocols that have received approval can be enacted.
+Daiichi Sankyo has established in house regulation, the Detailed Regulations on Animal Experimentation based on Japanese laws and guidelines, including the Act on Welfare and Management of Animals and the fundamental guidelines issued by the Ministry of Health, Labour and Welfare and related activities.
+Acting in accordance with these rules, we practice the 3Rs of animal research.*1 All animal-use protocol must be reviewed by the Company’s Institutional Animal Care and Use Committee, and only the protocols that have received approval can be enacted.
 Moreover, researchers conducting animal research are required to undergo specialized education each year.
-To confirm that the animal care and use programs are in compliance with Japanese laws and guidelines, we conduct annual self-inspections and also seek accreditation from third-party certifing organizations.
-The Kasai R&D Center has received certification from the Japan Health Sciences Foundation’s Center for Accreditation of Laboratory Animal Care and Use.
-The Shinagawa R&D Center has received accreditation from the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International).
+To confirm that the animal care and use programs are in compliance with Japanese laws and guidelines, we conduct annual self-inspections and also seek accreditation from third-party certifying organizations.
+The Kasai R&D Center has received its certification from the Japan Health Sciences Foundation’s Center for Accreditation of Laboratory Animal Care and Use.
+The Shinagawa R&D Center has received and renewed its full accreditation from the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International).

 ・The 3Rs of Animal Usage

 The Institutional Animal Care and Use Committee reviews animal-use protocol prior to enactment and, on top of stringent evaluation, enforces the following regulations with regard to the 3Rs of animal usage.